Takahiro Tezuka

-Takahiro Tezuka (手塚 貴大, Tezuka Takahiro) is a Japanese professional footballer who plays mainly as a central-midfielder for Thai League 2 club Bangkok FC.
+Takahiro Tezuka (手塚 貴大, Tezuka Takahiro) is a Japanese professional footballer who plays mainly as a central-midfielder for Cambodian Premier League club ISI Dangkor Senchey.
 Mainly a central-midfielder, he is also capable of playing as an attacking-midfielder, defensive-midfielder and occasionally as a centre-back.

 Club career

 Albirex Niigata Singapore

 On 23 January 2021, it was announced that Takahiro would join Albirex Niigata (S).
 He scored his first professional goal on his professional career debut on 13 March in a 3–1 win over Hougang United.

 Geylang International

 On 14 November 2021, Takahiro joined Geylang International for the 2022 Singapore Premier League season.
 He started the season as a centre-back, but moving upfield has added another dimension to his game as the season move on.
 Takahiro make his debut for the club on 4 March 2022 in a league match against Lion City Sailors.
 He then scored his first goal of the club in the next match against Hougang United in a 3–2 lost on 11 March.